“Could humans become immortal?” is something we get asked quite often, and the answer depends on what exactly you mean.

 Should negligible senescence be achieved in humans through SENS or other, similar, repair approaches, it would potentially mean the end of age-related diseases and ill health, a most worthy goal indeed.

 The inevitability of multicellular aging

-Recently, a great deal of fuss has been made about humans achieving negligible senescence, with a number of articles suggesting that it is impossible.
-The reason is that the popular media has interpreted this recent paper very badly, assuming that the authors imply that because aging is inevitable, we cannot do anything about it.
+Back in 2017, a great deal of fuss was made about humans achieving negligible senescence, with a number of articles suggesting that it is impossible.
+The reason is that the popular media has interpreted this paper very badly, assuming that the authors imply that because aging is inevitable, we cannot do anything about it .

-The media has been filled with articles almost smugly proclaiming in some cases that aging is unstoppable and mathematically impossible to defeat.
+The media was been filled with articles almost smugly proclaiming in some cases that aging is unstoppable and mathematically impossible to defeat.
 The problem with this interpretation is that it is just plain wrong.
 The original paper is, strictly speaking, correct in that aging damage is indeed inevitable, but it makes no assumptions about interventions.
-The publication says a great deal about what evolution has done and is likely to do based on observation, but that says nothing about what medicine may achieve in the future.
+The publication says a great deal about what evolution has done and is likely to do based on observation, but that says absolutely nothing about what medicine may achieve in the future.

 One cannot apply such thinking when it comes to engineering negligible senescence in humans through the periodic repair of age-related damage.
 So, quite simply, publications like this make little difference to work in this field, and they change the plausibility of us achieving negligible senescence in no way whatsoever.